BrianRxm Coins in Movies 400/439

-French Resistance uses aluminum franc coins to sabotage railroads
+French Resistance uses aluminum franc coins to sabotage railroad engine

 1. Title